 I am a National Board Certified English Teacher, on the staff of Palo Alto High School’s English Department since 2002.
-Outside of school, I serve as Vice-President of the Palo Alto Educators Association.
+Outside of school, I’ve held various leadership positions in the Palo Alto Educators Association.
 Some years ago, I helped launch and co-directed a teacher leadership network called Accomplished California Teachers (ACT).
 That experience gave me opportunities to learn about and work with teachers from all over California.
 Having worked with a variety of other networks and organizations, and having built relationships with individuals and groups throughout California, I spent the 2014-15 school year traveling around the state to gather materials for a book about excellence in California public education, titled Capturing the Spark: Inspired Teaching, Thriving Schools.
 I’m also a contributing author in the collection Best Lesson Series: Writing.